 - 25 de Abril Bridge (Ponte 25 de Abril) and Christ the King monument (Cristo Rei)

 - LX Factory – In the Alcantara neighbourhood, a huge industrial space under the 25 de Abril bridge formerly occupied by textile companies is now a vibrant community hub -home to shops, offices, restaurants, bars, a lively weekend market, arts & culture events, and more!
 A cool spot to visit/enjoy anytime

 - The Belem District, including:

 - If a long wait in line doesn’t discourage you, try the original and delicious Pasteis de Belem (custard tarts) – although many other pastry shops around the city offer amazing tarts without the wait 🙂

 - Aguas Livres Aqueduct (Aqueduto Águas Livres)

-- Smaller markets full of local flavour, like the Campo de Ourique, and the rotating offerings at Mercado da Baixa, Rossio, etc.
+- Smaller markets full of local flavour, like the Campo de Ourique market, and the rotating offerings at Mercado da Baixa, Rossio, etc.

 Ever been to Lisbon or planning to visit?
 Feel free to ask questions or mention your favourites in the comments!